leejoonli/code-every-day/log.md

 ## Thoughts

 Found a recursive solution for the insert function that works.
 Very clean and it doesn't require a loop.
 Then added a search value function.
 Had a little difficulty passing in pointers but eventually got it to work.
 Although it returns a zero or one instead of true or false if the value exists in the tree but I don't see anything wrong with how it's currently set up.
 Will add more functions.

+# Day 211 (10/28/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Added size of tree and get max value functions for binary tree directory.
+Continued to use the recursion solution.
+Currently at get height function but currently still working on how the logic will work in C.